 History Of The World Part One

-A short drive along Market Street will bring you into the heart of historic downtown Frederick, a quaint city of 65,000 residents with a rich Civil War history.
-It was at nearby Prospect Hall where a messenger from President Abraham Lincoln arrived in the early hours of June 28, 1863, informing General George Meade that he would take over command of the Army of the Potomac from Joseph Hooker.
-Days later, Meade and his army would defeat Confederate General Robert E. Lee and his Army of Northern Virginia at the Battle of Gettysburg.
+A short drive along Market Street will bring you into the heart of Frederick, a quaint city of 65,000 residents with a rich Civil War history.
+It was at nearby Prospect Hall where a messenger from President Abraham Lincoln arrived in the early hours of June 28, 1863, informing General George Meade that he would take over command of the Army of the Potomac.
+Days later, Meade and his army would defeat General Robert E. Lee and his Army of Northern Virginia at the Battle of Gettysburg.

 Today, Frederick’s streets are lined with charming homes, churches, and specialty shops.
 But let’s not lose sight of our mission.
 You’re in downtown Frederick to eat.